 I used a little black pepper (no white) and a lot of roasted fresh pepper for the slow burn in the back.
 This lets the heat approach threateningly slowly but never land the painful bite.
 The odd thing about that, I took a long red pepper and cut off the bottom and gave it a lick and it was not hot.
 I cut the rest of the pepper and tasted a bit near the top and the pain was way too much for someone new to the hot pepper appreciation club.

 So the nursery had a nice steady crowd and a lot of repeat samples.
-Sample cups are two ounce souflee cups.
+Sample cups are two-ounce souffle cups.
 The competition chili can be different from what they call the throw down, or what is served for the taster choice.
-The way that works is, people pay $5 and get five sampler cups and a ticket to give to the maker of their favorite chili.
+The way it works is people pay $5 and get five sampler cups and a ticket to give to the maker of their favorite chili.
 That money goes to the charity chosen for the event.
 I found out later that you are allowed to put beans and vegetables in the throw-down to stretch it out.

-I start out cooking my stock, which is a mix of beef and chicken stock that’s both store-bought or a water and base.
-I sautee my onions, carrots, celery, garlic, peppers and cilantro.
-I’ve been using 1 Italian long hot, 1 cherry pepper, 1 Hungarian green, 1 serrano and 2 jalapenos.
-But I change this panoply of peppers depending on whats available.
+I start out cooking my stock, which is a mix of beef and chicken stock that’s both store-bought or a mixture of water and base.
+I sautee my onions, carrots, celery, garlic, peppers, and cilantro.
+I’ve been using 1 Italian long hot, 1 cherry pepper, 1 Hungarian green, 1 serrano, and 2 jalapenos.
+But I change this panoply of peppers depending on what’s available.

 Wait an hour or so and add more stock and more chili powder.

-Now is when you adjust the taste by adding more garlic powder, onion powder and oregano.
-At this point I also add tomato powder and some chipolte powder.
+Now is when you adjust the taste by adding more garlic powder, onion powder, and oregano.
+This is when I also add tomato powder and some chipotle powder.